enonic/react4xp-npm/README.md

 ### IMPORTANT: NPM and maintainability

 All the sub-packages mentioned above are dependencies of this main react4xp package.
-In addition _react4xp-buildconstants_ are dependencies of _react4xp-build-components_, and  _react4xp-buildconstants_ is a dependency of _react4xp-runtime-nashornpolyfills_:
+In addition _react4xp-buildconstants_ is a dependency of _react4xp-runtime-nashornpolyfills_:

 **To avoid falling back into interdependency hell** (e.g. dependabot updating the same dependencies in different subpackages, which depend on one another and requiring a lot of extra work for maintaining!), follow these rules: